tophersmith/veracode-verified-checker/README.md

 Run with `python3 verified_check.py [API_KEY] [API_SECRET] [VerifiedChecker]`
 - Where API_KEY and API_SECRET are generated from Veracode's UI
-- Verified Checker is one of:
+- VerifiedChecker is one of:
   - a - All Verifications are run (for finding which level your applications might match)
   - s - Veracode Standard checks
   - t - Veracode Teams checks